 This combined Operational Notice and Information Memorandum sets out the arrangements for Exchequer cash management operations undertaken by the UK Debt Management Office (DMO).
 It outlines the typical cash management operations currently undertaken, although these may vary from time to time.
-This Operational Notice and Information Memorandum replaces the previous version, issued on 25 July 2017, and will come into effect from 1 September 2017.
+The Information Memorandum sets out the main features of Treasury bills as a financial instrument, how they are issued, settled and traded and through whom.
+This Operational Notice and Information Memorandum replaces the previous version, issued on 1 September 2017, and will come into effect from 1 December 2018.

 Firms or institutions wishing to instigate or maintain a dealing relationship with the DMO are requested to familiarise themselves with the content of this Operational Notice and Information Memorandum, and to sign agreements that they accept the terms of the relevant section(s).
+These should be read in conjunction with the most recent version of the DMO's "Privacy Notice" which is available on the DMO website at: www.dmo.gov.uk.